 Many who are accused of sexual assault believe that they don’t need an attorney if the accusations are false.
 However, truth does not always work as a defense.

-Call Us If You’ve Been Accused of a Sex Crime
+Call Skinner Law Firm If You’ve Been Accused of a Sex Crime

-The sooner you call an attorney after a sex crime accusation, the sooner they can begin protecting you against unfair and unproven claims.
+The sooner you call a Pennsylvania criminal defense attorney after a sex crime accusation, the sooner they can begin protecting you against unfair and unproven claims.
 Attorney Michael Skinner is an experienced sex crimes lawyer with a long history of resolving these cases favorably.
 Take the first step to dealing with your case the right way and reach out to Skinner Law Firm online or at (610) 436-1410.

 Article Author